awsdocs/amazon-translate-developer-guide/doc_source/examples-polly.md

 1. Change the region and endpoint to the region where you want to run the Amazon Translate and Amazon Polly operations\.
 For a list of supported regions for Amazon Translate, see [Guidelines and Limits](limits-guidelines.md)\.
 For a list of supported regions for Amazon Polly, see [AWS Regions and Endpoints](http://docs.aws.amazon.com/general/latest/gr/rande.html#pol_region) in the *Amazon Web Services General Reference*\.

 1. Create an IAM user with the minimum required permissions to run this example\.
 For information about creating an IAM user, see [ Creating an IAM User in Your AWS Account ](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html) in the *AWS Identity and Access Management User Guide*\.
-For the required permissions policies, see [Using Identity\-Based Polices \(IAM Policies\) for Amazon Translate](access-control-managing-permissions.md) and [ Using Identity\-Based Policies \(IAM Policies\) for Amazon Polly ](http://docs.aws.amazon.com/polly/latest/dg/using-identity-based-policies.html) in the *Amazon Polly Developer Guide*\.
+For the required permissions policies, see [Using Identity\-Based Policies \(IAM Policies\) for Amazon Translate](access-control-managing-permissions.md) and [ Using Identity\-Based Policies \(IAM Policies\) for Amazon Polly ](http://docs.aws.amazon.com/polly/latest/dg/using-identity-based-policies.html) in the *Amazon Polly Developer Guide*\.

 1. Provide the access ID and secret key of the IAM user created in the previous step\.